pavel-perina/panorama-jl/README.md

 Original code for panorama rendering was written in Python and unfinished/unpolished.
 I've found https://www.udeuschle.de/panoramas/makepanoramas_en.htm that was by far superior.
 Program in Python run in order of tens of minutes (2.6GHz Core2Duo) and manual measuring of angle (encoded in x position) and distance (encoded in color) to find far away hills on the map was not convenient.
-It was enough to confirm that High Tatras are visible from Praděd and if Grossglocker is visible from few places around Brno.
+It was enough to confirm that High Tatras are visible from Praděd and if Schneeberg is visible from few places around Brno.
 Nothing else.

 But because I found Julia language accidentally (by finding JuliaMono font) and it stated that it's way faster than Python, I tried it and after three evenings extended it beyond original functionality.
-Hopefully program runs in about 10 seconds.
+Hopefully program runs in order of seconds on historic i5-4590@3.3GHz using three cores.

 Honestly, for every other Python script I wrote speed does not matter.

 ## TODOs

-* [ ] Automatic anotations (summits from database, azimuths, horizon line)
+* [ ] WIP: Automatic anotations (summits from database, azimuths, horizon line)
+* [ ] Make it work over any azimuth range (e.g. 350° to 10°, 170° to -170°)
 * [ ] Summit database for Slovakia and Alps, some manual entries for local hills
+* [ ] WIP: Optimizations (wgs84->sphere), remove atan
+* [ ] WIP: Object oriented coded (how classes work in Julia?)
 * [ ] Coloring (and shading?), legend (color->distance)
 * [ ] Input data interpolation
 * [ ] Test for western/southern hemisphere?
 I don't need it.